alloc-init/crypto3/libs/algebra/docs/implementation.md

 ## Fields Architecture ## {#fields_architecture}

-Fields were meant to be a wrapper over `multiprecision` module and concept of `modular_adaptor` number.
-So it basically consist of several parts listed below:
+Fields were meant to be a wrapper over `multiprecision` module.
+It basically consist of several parts listed below:

 1. Field Policies